Dakota Fanning's Cool-Girl Approach to Self-Care, Dieting, and the Meaning of Success

 She has already proved to be a master achiever.
 Dakota started acting professionally at age 5, when she landed a national commercial.
 Two years later she starred in the movie I Am Sam, becoming the youngest person ever nominated for a Screen Actors Guild Award.
-More than 40 films later, Dakota is in one of the summer’s most anticipated movies, Once Upon a Time in Hollywood, a crime thriller starring Leonardo DiCaprio, Brad Pitt, and Margot Robbie and directed by Quentin Tarantino—and she couldn’t be more excited.
+More than 40 films later, Dakota is in one of the summer’s most anticipated movies, Once Upon a Time in Hollywood, a comedy/drama starring Leonardo DiCaprio, Brad Pitt, and Margot Robbie and directed by Quentin Tarantino—and she couldn’t be more excited.

 “One of the happiest times of my life was when I was told I got the part,” Dakota says of the movie, which hits theaters on July 26.
 “It was truly a dream-come-true, jumping-up-and-down moment.”